May 5 & 6 , 2018 Saturday 9 a.m. – 5 p.m. Sunday 9 a.m. – 4 p.m.

 About the Spring Garden Fair: This event is planned, organized and hosted by Clackamas County Master Gardeners.
 Volunteer leaders plan September through May, and an additional 300 Master Gardener volunteers work at the two-day event.

 About Clackamas County Master Gardeners: We are a non-profit organization supporting the Oregon State University Extension Service.
 The Spring Garden Fair is a fund-raiser for the Clackamas Chapter.
-Proceeds from the event go to fund an endowment providing horticultural scholarships at Clackamas Community College, as well as community grants and programs of Oregon State University and in Clackamas County.
+Proceeds from the event go to fund an endowment providing horticultural scholarships at Clackamas Community College, as well as community grants and programs of Oregon State University in Clackamas County.

 How to get involved: Master Gardeners™ are trained volunteers, educated through OSU Extension Service to offer the local community Reliable, Relevant and Reachable gardening information and education opportunities.
 Click here for more information on becoming a Master Gardener: What does it take to be a Master Gardener Volunteer?